Canonical measures and the dynamical systems of Bergman kernels: Relative version of Theorems and

+Let $S^{\circ}$ be the locus of $S$ such that $f$ is smooth over $S^{\circ}$.
+Let $A$ be a sufficienly ample line bundle on $Y$ and let $h_{A}$ be a $C^{\infty}$-metric on $A$ with strictly positive curvature.
+Then as in Section \ref{Dy}, for every $s\in S^{\circ}$, we define the dynamical system of Bergman kernels $\{K_{\ell,m,s}\}_{\ell,m\geq 1}$ as in Section \ref{Dy}.
 We note that the Hodge metric $h_{L_{X/Y}}$ on $L_{X/Y}$ defined as in Section \ref{Dy} has semipositive curvature in the sense of current on $Y$ (not on every fiber $Y_{s}$) by (\cite{ka1},\cite[p.174,Theorem 1.1]{ka3}).
 Then by the plurisubharmonicity of the Bergman kernel(\cite{b3,b-p},\cite[Theorem 3.4]{KE}) of the adjoint line bundle of singular hermitian line bundle of semipositive curvature current, by induction on $m$, we see that

 extends to a singular hermitian metric on